pierrehub2b/AtsMobileStation/README.md

 ### Test if driver working effectively
 - Go to AtsMobileStation
-- unplug and plug your device
+- unplug and plug your iPhone device
 - your driver should start (by seeing the green check image, and show you an Ip adress and port)

-**You can now go to your editeur and begenning use your pysical device into it.**
+**You can now go to your editor and begenning use your iPhone device into it.**